 Patent ductus arteriosis and persistent right aortic arch are two forms of the disease that are usually seen in young animals, and can be surgically corrected at a young age.

 Medications for the Treatment of Heart Disease

-There are several medications and combinations of medications that may be prescribed to help your dog or cat fight heart disease.
+There are several medications and combinations of heart disease medications that may be prescribed to help your dog or cat fight heart disease.
 The type of medication depends on the progress, symptoms, and type of heart disease.